 Other Grant Opportunities for Students and PhD

-See below other grant and scholarship opportunities for transatlantic collaboration that might interest students and PhD candidates.
+Check below for other grant and scholarship opportunities for transatlantic collaboration that might interest students and PhD candidates.

-All students (Undergraduates in all majors, Master and PhD candidates) enrolled at Columbia University, Sciences Po, Paris 1 Panthéon-Sorbonne University and École Polytechnique are eligible to apply.
+All students (Undergraduates, Master and PhD candidates in all majors) enrolled at Columbia University, Sciences Po, Paris 1 Panthéon-Sorbonne or École Polytechnique are eligible to apply.
 We accept applications on a rolling basis.

 Applications must include:

-Please send your application and inquiry to firstname.lastname@example.org.
+Please send your applications and inquiries to [email protected]

 Open to third-year École Polytechnique students who have been admitted to the Alliance Research Internship Program.